 Chapels provide the community a shared opportunity to integrate faith, learning, and living through speakers, drama, music, and videos.
 Each chapel focuses on specific issues and ideas important to the college community ranging from issues related solely to our campus to broad world issues.
 One of the objectives is to provide the Tabor College community an opportunity to meet together for the purpose of developing a spirit of unity.
 Chapels are held every Monday and Wednesday mornings and occasionally on evenings and weekends.
-Enrollment in chapel is required for all full-time Tabor students each semester of attendance.
+Enrollment in chapel is required for all full-time Tabor students and all students living on campus, each semester of attendance.